 Recognizing good work is an important morale booster and helps encourage employee engagement.
 Employers should have a formal reward system in place that provides other benefits to employees who help meet company objectives.
 Informal rewards—like notes, special events, or gifts—can also make employees feel valued without greatly affecting a company’s bottom line.

 5. Strong Purpose and Core Values

 Creating a sense of purpose among employees is a key ingredient for any sustainable business.
 Building a purpose-driven culture starts first with a set of core values that are then reflected in the company’s long-term goals.
 For businesses with successful, purpose-driven cultures, the company’s core values are much more than just bland mission statements printed on the back of the employee handbook.
 These values should be woven into every one of the company’s actions.
 Core values give employees a clear reason for their work and can also help uplift the company at large.
-A study by Deloitte in 2014 found that companies with a clear purpose had higher levels of growth than other companies.

 Is It Time for a Positive Workplace Culture Makeover?

 Do these characteristics describe your company, or does your workplace need a cultural makeover?
 Changing employee interactions and boosting morale can seem like a daunting task, but prioritizing the people in your organization is critical for growth.

 At LBMC Employment Partners, we’re experts in workplace culture and can support your efforts to improve the work experience of your employees.
 Ready to learn about LBMC EP’s customized HR solutions?
 Contact us today!